janetcheung-byte/DataFrameProcessor/README.md

-## Key Advantages
-- **Automation**: Reduces the need for repetitive data-cleaning scripts.
-- **Customizable**: Flexible thresholds and encoding options to suit different datasets.
-- **Integration**: Compatible with Pandas, making it easy to integrate into existing workflows.

----

-## Limitations
-- **Memory Usage**: One-hot encoding may cause dimensionality explosion for high-cardinality categorical variables.
-- **Assumptions in Imputation**: Mean/median imputation assumes a certain data distribution, which might not always align with the actual data.

----

 ## Contribution
 Contributions are welcome!
 If you’d like to add features, fix bugs, or improve documentation, feel free to fork this repository and submit a pull request.